There’s no handbook to being an artist.

 iTunes & Spotify turn to All Music for the bios & images that are included on artists’ pages in their stores.

-4. Set up Apple Music Connect
+4. Set up Apple Music for Artists Beta

 To get your account set up, follow the instructions here.

-5. Verify your artist page on Spotify
+5. Claim your profile on Spotify for Artists

 6. Register your title & ISRC with Nielsen SoundScan